andresicedo/andresicedo/README.md

-- ✋🏾 Hi, I’m @andresicedo
+- Hi, I’m @andresicedo
-- 😎 I’m interested in building cool stuff on the internet
+- I’m interested in building cool stuff on the internet
-- 🔥 I’m looking to collaborate on anything awesome

 <!---
 andresicedo/andresicedo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.